ammaraskar/ammaraskar.github.io/_posts/2021-05-18-roku-tv-philips-hues.md

 ### Getting More Access

-While we could read files and understand the behavior of the system pretty thoroughly at this point, we were still pretty far from code execution.
+While we could read files and understand the behavior of the system pretty thoroughly, we were still pretty far from code execution.
 At this point I met a couple of really smart hackers on the Exploiteers discord, [devnull](https://twitter.com/rmDevNull) and popeax who helped a lot by sharing information and tricks they had discovered.